MATH3130 (Introduction to Linear Algebra)

 obnoxious behavior.

-- When determining your letter grade, I will take into account (a)
+- When determining your letter grade, I will take into account

-completed and (c) improvement during the course.
+and (c) your improvement during the course.

 - Tests